 - **KPI pace**: `pace_needed` vs `pace_actual`, trend (`accelerating`/`decelerating`/`flat`), staleness

-- **Initiative progress**: total/completed/stalled/blocked issue counts, expected KPI impacts
+- **Initiative progress**: total/completed/stalled/blocked issue counts, expected KPI impacts, and initiative targets

 - **Assigned work** for this agent